DataDog/dd-sdk-reactnative/docs/advanced_configuration.md

 Each mapper is a function with a signature of `(T) -> T?`, where `T` is a concrete RUM event type.
 This allows changing portions of the event before it is sent, or dropping the event entirely.

-For example, to redact sensitive information in a RUM Error's `message`, implement a custom `redacted` function and use it in `errorEventMapper`:
+For example, to redact sensitive information from a RUM error `message`, implement a custom `redacted` function and use it in `errorEventMapper`:

 ```javascript
 config.errorEventMapper = event => {